faizaan1abd/mslearn-openai/Instructions/Labs/03-prompt-engineering.md

     ```

 12. Observe the output.
 This time you'll likely see the email in a similar format, but with a much more informal tone.
 You'll likely even see jokes included!
 13. For the final iteration, we're deviating from email generation and exploring *grounding context*.
-Here you provide a simple system message, and change the app to provide the grounding context as the beginning of the user prompt.
+Here you provide a simple system message and change the app to provide the grounding context as the beginning of the user prompt.
 The app will then append the user input, and extract information from the grounding context to answer our user prompt.
 14. Open the file `grounding.txt` and briefly read the grounding context you'll be inserting.
 15. In your app immediately after the comment ***Format and send the request to the model*** and before any existing code, add the following code snippet to read text in from `grounding.txt` to augment the user prompt with the grounding context.